-Looking for a karate instructor or karate classes in Battersea ?
+Seeking a karate teacher or karate instructional classes in Battersea ?

-Physical fitness, discipline, development of good character are just some of the benefits of training Karate, you gain fitness through forceful movements and aerobic exercise and anaerobic exercise, discipline as a result of drills and repeating movements, and build good character by way of following directions and practising with humbleness.
+Physical fitness, discipline, growth and development of good character are some of some great benefits of training Karate, you gain fitness through forceful movements and aerobic and anaerobic exercise, control as a result of drills and repeating movements, and build good character through following instructions and training with humility.

 Karate practice (Battersea ) – Our Karate Classes in Battersea

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these 3 activities together to bring a complete Karate tuition experience in Battersea .